SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - 2. ✅️✅️ **[OpenEBS](https://openebs.io/docs/):** OpenEBS is a popular open-source storage solution for Kubernetes that provides storage management capabilities within the data-plane namespace.
 It offers features such as dynamic provisioning, snapshots, and storage policies to ensure reliable and scalable storage for application workloads.

-- 3. **[Redis Operator](https://ot-redis-operator.netlify.app/docs/):** The Redis Operator manages Redis instances within the data-plane namespace.
+- 3. ✅️ **[Redis](https://github.com/bitnami/charts/tree/main/bitnami/redis):** The Redis Operator manages Redis instances within the data-plane namespace.
 It automates the deployment, scaling, and management of Redis clusters, making it easier to use Redis for caching and data storage in Kubernetes.

-- 4. **[MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-introduction.html):** The MySQL Operator manages MySQL instances within the data-plane namespace.
-It simplifies the deployment and management of MySQL databases in Kubernetes, providing features such as automated backups, scaling, and high availability configurations.
+- 4. **[MySQL](https://github.com/bitnami/charts/tree/main/bitnami/mysql):** Mysql is a popular relational database that can be deployed within the data-plane namespace for data storage and management.
+It provides features such as ACID compliance, transactions, and indexing, making it suitable for a wide range of applications that require structured data storage.

+- 5. **[RabbitMQ](https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq):** RabbitMQ is a popular message broker that can be deployed within the data-plane namespace for messaging and event-driven applications.
+It provides features such as message queuing, routing, and clustering, making it easier to build scalable and reliable messaging systems.

-- 5. **[Velero](https://velero.io/docs/):** Velero is a backup and restore solution for Kubernetes clusters.
+- 6. **[Velero](https://velero.io/docs/):** Velero is a backup and restore solution for Kubernetes clusters.
 It provides features such as backup scheduling, retention policies, and disaster recovery, ensuring that critical data and configurations are protected and recoverable in the event of a failure.

 <br/>
 <h3>flux-system</h3>